Thermoplastics properties, types, uses, advantages and disadvantages

-Some thermoplastic materials have no known solvents at room temperature, The thermoplastic composites can be made to be electrically conductive with the addition of carbon or metal fibers, The combination of light weight, high strength & low processing costs make the thermoplastics well suited to many applications, They are used as thermal insulators & electrical insulators.
+Some thermoplastic materials have no known solvents at room temperature, The thermoplastic composites can be made to be electrically conductive with the addition of carbon or metal fibers, The combination of lightweight, high strength & low processing costs make the thermoplastics well suited to many applications, They are used as thermal insulators & electrical insulators.

-Thermoplastics are energy efficient both in their manufacture & processing, Thermoplastic components can be made in very high volume with high precision & low cost, They can replace the metals with considerable weight savings, proper care is taken in design, Most thermoplastics have better properties than the metals and they can tolerate larger deflections than the metals without deforming.
+Thermoplastics are energy efficient both in their manufacture & processing, Thermoplastic components can be made in very high volume with high precision & low cost, They can replace the metals with considerable weight savings, and proper care is taken in the design, Most thermoplastics have better properties than the metals and they can tolerate larger deflections than the metals without deforming.

-The thermoplastics can be remolded & recycled without negatively affecting the material’s physical properties, They can soften when they heated & they become more fluid as additional heat is applied, The curing process is completely reversible because no chemical bonding takes place.
+The thermoplastics can be remolded & recycled without negatively affecting the material’s physical properties, They can soften when they are heated & they become more fluid as additional heat is applied, The curing process is completely reversible because no chemical bonding takes place.

-Thermoplastic materials offer many performance benefits, most thermoplastic materials offer high strength, shrink-resistance & easy bendability, Depending on the resin, They are used in the low-stress applications such as the plastic bags or high-stress mechanical parts.
+Thermoplastic materials offer many performance benefits, most thermoplastic materials offer high strength, shrink-resistance & easy bendability, Depending on the resin, They are used in low-stress applications such as plastic bags or high-stress mechanical parts.

-Thermoplastics materials are highly recyclable, They offer aesthetically-superior finishes, They have High-impact resistance, They contain remolding/reshaping capabilities, They offer a chemical resistant, They have hard crystalline or rubbery surface options and they have Eco-friendly manufacturing.
+Thermoplastics materials are highly recyclable, They offer aesthetically-superior finishes, They have High-impact resistance, They contain remolding/reshaping capabilities, They offer chemical resistant, They have a hard crystalline or rubbery surface options and they have Eco-friendly manufacturing.

-The thermoplastics can soften or melt when they heated and returning to solid when they cooled, The process is repeatable and it does not change the chemical nature of the polymer, Heating provides the thermal energy to allow the long polymer chains to move freely past one another and take on new shapes, Cooling reduces molecular motion to the level where the chains no longer move freely.
+The thermoplastics can soften or melt when they are heated and returning to solid when they are cooled, The process is repeatable and it does not change the chemical nature of the polymer, Heating provides the thermal energy to allow the long polymer chains to move freely past one another and take on new shapes, Cooling reduces molecular motion to the level where the chains no longer move freely.

-Thermoplastics are more expensive than thermoset materials and they can melt if they heated, Many materials have poor resistance to hydrocarbons, organic solvents and highly polar solvents but the others have excellent resistance to these materials.
+Thermoplastics are more expensive than thermoset materials and they can melt if heated, Many materials have poor resistance to hydrocarbons, organic solvents and highly polar solvents but others have excellent resistance to these materials.